mzkhalid039/DWBuilder/README.md

 Amm2 (user-defined)
 ```

-This script generates an initial configuration that needs additional refinement along a, b and c-directions.
-To determine the optimal interface distance along the a, b, and c axes, you can either perform static DFT or forcefield simulations.
-Additionally, you may need to explore various interfacial configurations to identify the thermodynamically stable structure.

 # Questions/Contributions
 If you have any questions, find an issue you can get in contact with [me](mailto:zeeshan.khalid039@gmail.com).